 What can Mr. DCC do for you?

-Based on almost 60 years amateur radio experience and college education in electronic engineering and also two decades of DCC system and decoder installations, I am available to help you over the rough spots!
+Based on almost 60 years of amateur radio experience and college degrees in electronic engineering and also two decades of DCC system and decoder installations, I am available to help you over the rough spots!

-Working from his knowledge base and industry contacts, I can help you get going quickly and efficiently.
+Working from my knowledge base and industry contacts, I can help you get going quickly and efficiently.
 A few dollars spent here may save HOURS and DOLLARS later.

 I am an operator (who prefers car-cards and waybills), not a caboose chaser.
 My friends and I can help you make you layout efficient from both a DCC standpoint and track plan viewpoint.
 Rates are reasonable - CONTACT BRUCE for a quote.

 I am available on FaceTime or Skype for consultation and assistance.
 CONTACT BRUCE for details.

 With all the installations that I have done or consulted on in the last two decades, just another installation doesn't trip my trigger.
 I love a challenge.
 Are you looking for that something extra?